zkweb-framework/ZKWeb.MVVMDemo/README.md

 - Use Swagger
 - Use AutoMapper
 - Support .Net Core
+- Support multi-tenant
-- Support Multi Tenant
+- Support multi-language
-- Support Multi Language
+- Support multi-timezone
-- Support Multi Timezone
+- Support automatic validate DTOs from request
 - TODO

 ### How to start